Grants & Professional Development

 - Developing and writing proposal budgets.
 Unless you have experience with budgets, they can be obscure.
-Please take advantage of Larkin and Niki’s experience with foundation and government agency budget requirements.
+Please take advantage of Sonya’s experience with foundation and government agency budget requirements.

 - Navigating the internal approval process.
 All grants are subject to an internal Southwestern University approval process.
 The internal Southwestern University signature approval form must be completed.

 - Drafting and obtaining letters of support.
 Many grants require evidence of support from people both within Southwestern and external to the University.